klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 - (b) Failure to file the notice of appeal or the record on appeal within the period prescribed by these Rules;

-- (c) Failure of the appellant to pay the docket and other lawful fees as provided in §5, Rule 40 and §4 of Rule 41;
+- (c) Failure of the appellant to pay the docket and other lawful fees as provided in Section 5, Rule 40 and Section 4 of Rule 41;

-- (d) Unauthorized alterations, omissions or additions in the approved record on appeal as provided in §4 of Rule 44;
+- (d) Unauthorized alterations, omissions or additions in the approved record on appeal as provided in Section 4 of Rule 44;

 - (e) Failure of the appellant to serve and file the required number of copies of his brief or memorandum within the time provided by these Rules;

-- (f) Absence of specific assignment of errors in the appellant's brief, or of page references to the record as required in §13, paragraphs (a), (c), (d) and (f) of Rule 44;
+- (f) Absence of specific assignment of errors in the appellant's brief, or of page references to the record as required in Section 13, paragraphs (a), (c), (d) and (f) of Rule 44;

 - (g) Failure of the appellant to take the necessary steps for the correction or completion of the record within the time limited by the court in its order;